smrafy20/Progress-Tracker/migration_guide.md

-# Learning Management System Migration Guide
+# Training PRO Migration Guide
 ## Python to Angular/Java

 This document outlines the migration strategy for transforming our Learning Management System from Python/Flask to Angular (frontend) and Java (backend).